steveklabnik/jujutsu-tutorial/src/hello-world/creating-a-repository.md

 ```

 This is called a "colocated" repository: a `.jj` directory and a real `.git`
 directory side by side, over one working copy.
-It's the default. `jj` imports
+It's the default, and it's what
-from and exports to the `git` repository on every command, so `git`, `gh`, your
+we'll use throughout this tutorial. `jj` imports from and exports to the `git`
+repository on every command, so `git`, `gh`, your editor, and CI all see a
-editor, and CI all see a perfectly normal `git` repo. `git log` will show you
-the commits you make with `jj`:
+perfectly normal `git` repo. `git log` will show you the commits you make with
+`jj`:

 ```console
 $ git log --oneline